 Tropes associated with the preliminary Fall Classic Judges:

 Broken Base: In-universe, during the preliminaries, the judges are heavily divided over which curry dish is better: Soma's or Akira Hayama's.
 While the latter "wins" by one point more than the former, the former has three judges awarding him higher individual scores.

-Caustic Critic: Although the Election participants are afraid of the Sendawara sisters as judges, the other judges are equally, if not, more stern than the twins.
+Caustic Critic: Although the Classic participants are afraid of the Sendawara sisters as judges, the other judges are equally, if not, more stern than the twins.

 Defrosting Ice Queen: Little by little, the judges start literally melting away because of how delicious the dishes are becoming from the top competitors.

 When the audience begins dishing out Megumi as a "dunce, uninteresting participant", Orie notices Megumi carving a hanging monkfish and tries to get to the arena at any cost for a closer look, a sign she is getting impressed with the competition.

 After a while of not giving high points, Natsume starts getting consecutive foodgasms from the skilled participants.